For Individual Investors

 We are working to realize the establishment of a circular economy system in the Economy of Life field.

-Gross profit increased 83.5 billion yen year on year to 1523 billion yen, largely due to increases in trading volume of automobile production-related products and automotive sales volume.
+Gross profit increased 68.8 billion yen year on year to 1,121.1 billion yen, largely due to increases in changes in model mix of automotive sales in Africa and the yen's depreciation.

-Profit attributable to owners of the parent increased 47.3 billion yen year on year to 331.4 billion yen, largely due to an increase in operating profit as well as decreases in the share of profit (loss) of investments accounted for using the equity method due to decreases in electricity prices in Europe, and decreases in metal market price.
-We are forecasting full-year profit attributable to owener of the parent of 350.0 billion yen for the fiscal year ending March 31,2025.
+Profit attributable to owners of the parent increased 31.1 billion yen year on year to 362.5 billion yen, largely due to to an increase in operating profit, despite a decrease in the share of profit (loss) of investments accounted for using the equity method caused by the worsening resource market conditions.

 In addition, agile payment will be considered in situation of cash flow.